curtischong/kaggle-solutions-old/README.md

 I will be filling out this repo in reverse chronological order (since newer techniques are more important)

 https://www.kaggle.com/code/sudalairajkumar/winning-solutions-of-kaggle-competitions
-- this is good cuase they have tags on the types of competitions
+- this is good cause they have tags on the types of competitions

 Why study Kaggle competitions?
 - Cause people have to go through the entire ml process